 We believe there is substantial opportunity to continue to grow our customer base.
 We intend to drive new customer acquisition by continuing to invest significantly in sales and marketing to engage our prospective customers, increase brand awareness and drive adoption of our platform and products.
 We also plan to continue to invest in building brand awareness within the development and operations communities.
-As of December 31, 2021, we had approximately 18,800 customers spanning organizations of a broad range of sizes and industries, compared to approximately 14,170 as of December 31, 2020.
+As of December 31, 2022, we had approximately 23,200 customers spanning organizations of a broad range of sizes and industries, compared to approximately 18,800 as of December 31, 2021.
+Customers as of December 31, 2022 exclude customers from a recent acquisition, which did not contribute meaningful revenue during the fiscal year.
 Our ability to attract new customers will depend on a number of factors, including the effectiveness and pricing of our products, offerings of our competitors, and the effectiveness of our marketing efforts.